We’re still open and available for free video consultations

 In Texas, motorcycle passengers must be at least five years of age.
 The two exceptions to this law are if the child rides in a sidecar attached to the motorcycle or if the situation is an emergency.
 Remember, anyone under 21 years of age must wear a helmet while riding as a passenger, and any passenger needs both handholds and footholds to meet legal requisites.

 Motorcycles are a popular and exciting mode of transportation.
 Unfortunately, the thrill of a motorbike comes with a tremendous risk to riders.
-If you were hurt in a motorcycle accident, the attorneys at The Benton Law Firm could help you hold other drivers accountable.
-Contact us at (214) 777-7777 to get started with your case.

 A motorcycle accident can take a devastating toll on your life and the lives of your loved ones.
 If you or a loved one has been injured in a motorcycle collision, do not hesitate to contact the experienced attorneys of The Benton Law Firm.
 Our Dallas motorcycle accident attorneys are well aware of how dangerous Dallas highways can become for motorcyclists and work tirelessly to ensure that your injuries are compensated for.
 We understand the hardship that accompanies an accident and work to make your life easier during such a difficult time.